Yingyueee/Collecting_Data_Final_Individual_Project/README.md

 - `.csv`: Comma-separated values files created during the analysis, containing metadata, NER results, sentiment scores, etc.
 - `.ipynb`: Jupyter Notebook files detailing the analysis process, including code, visualizations, and interpretative text. the notebook in this repository consists of three parts:
-    - Part 1: Introduction
-This section walks users through setting up their environment, including installing necessary Python packages, downloading the spaCy language model, and loading the texts into the analysis environment.
+    - Part 1: Getting Started: This section walks users through setting up their environment, including installing necessary Python packages, downloading the spaCy language model, and loading the texts into the analysis environment.

-    - Part 2: Tutorial
-We use spaCy to enrich the text data through tokenization, part-of-speech tagging, and named entity recognition.
+    - Part 2: Text Enrichment with SpaCy: We use spaCy to enrich the text data through tokenization, part-of-speech tagging, and named entity recognition.
 This process allows us to extract meaningful patterns and insights from the raw text.

-    - Part 3: Visualization
-A variety of visualizations are presented, including word clouds, frequency histograms, and entity relationship graphs.
+    - Part 3: Visualization: A variety of visualizations are presented, including word clouds, frequency histograms, and entity relationship graphs.
 These visualizations aim to make the data analysis more accessible and provide clear insights into the thematic and stylistic characteristics of the corpus.

 ### Target Audience
 This project is intended for literary scholars, data scientists interested in NLP, and enthusiasts of classic science fiction literature.